wp-plugins/nonce-please/README.txt

 === Nonce!
 Please ===
 Contributors: lilyfan
-Tags: anti spam, spam, comment, trackback, nonce Requires at least: 2.3
+Tags: anti spam, spam, comment, trackback
+Requires at least: 2.3
-Tested up to: 2.9
+Tested up to: 3.0
-Stable tag: 1.1.3
+Stable tag: 1.1.2

 "Nonce!
 Please" is a simple plugin that prevents brute-force comments and trackbacks from spammer.
 This is *NOT* an alternatives to Akismet.